Many people, especially those are new to piano, feel torn between purchasing a digital keyboard or an acoustic piano.

 Choosing a well-known brand is a quick and safe way.

-Casio has so far been one of the leading manufacturers of digital keyboard pianos.
+Casio’s piano & keyboard has so far been one of the leading musical instrument brand of the industry.

 For good reasons: